Pistrie/lootarr/README.md

 ## What does this contain?

-Currently, the script will setup 6 containers:
+Currently, the script will set up 6 containers:
 - gluetun       - A vpn container with automatic kill switch
 - jackett       - API support for torrent trackers
 - flaresolverr  - Proxy server to bypass Cloadflare protection